SillyBubble/SillyBubble.github.io/content/authors/Michele/_index.md

   - Collaborator
 ---

-Michele is a PhD candidate co-supervised by Sofia, working on *Fracture Resistance of CFRP Co-Bonded Joints with Additively Manufactured Metallic Substrates: Effect of Surface Pre-Treatment and Additive Manufacturing Parameters*.
+Michele was a PhD candidate co-supervised by Sofia, working on *Fracture Resistance of CFRP Co-Bonded Joints with Additively Manufactured Metallic Substrates: Effect of Surface Pre-Treatment and Additive Manufacturing Parameters*.